5ahmnm1920-mep3-G2/VRProject-chollweger/README.md

-#tidy(child)hood
-.Concept
+# tidy(child)hood
+ -Konzept
+ ### Project description:
 You are in a chaotic children's room.
 In the shape of a toddler, you can move around in your room and take some toys.
 Your mom screams at you which toy to put into the Toy Box.
 Your task is to find this toy, take it and put it into the box.
 Once you've done your job properly, the globe will start spinning and you'll get candys!

-.Controls
+ ### Controls:
  To get around you have to look at one of the sweets distributed on the floor.
 As soon as you hit one with the white dot, you move.
 To grab/drop a toy, use the button on the top right of your Google Cardboard glasses.

-.Dev-Platform
+ ### Development platform:
 •	MacOS Mojave version 10.14.4
 •	Unity3D 2019.1.14f
 •	API Compatibility Level .NET Standart 2.0
-•	Scripting Runtime Version .NET 4.x Equivalent .Target-Platfrom
+•	Scripting Runtime Version .NET 4.x Equivalent

+ ### Target platform:
 •	Android
 •	Mobile
 •	1920 x 1080 px

-.Status
-90%
+ ### Necessary setup/execution steps:
+ Open Unity, open the Cardboard App on the Mobile Device

+ ### Project state:
+ 90 %

+ ### Limitations:
+no limitations

+ ### Lessons Learned:
+ + SetUp for Handy Games
+ + How to use Google Cardboard
+ + Organisation is necessery
+ + Playmaker is very helpful
+ + I love the Asset Store

+ Copyright by CarolinHollweger
+ Lock conversation